alby13/tanuki-browser/README.md

 ## 📖 Introduction

-The Tanuki Text Web Browser is a lightweight, secure, and privacy-focused text-based web browser created in 100% Python.
+The Tanuki Text Web Browser is a simple, secure, and privacy-focused text-based web browser created in 100% Python.
 Designed with many features, and security in mind, it allows you to browse many websites using a unique approach to rendering websites in text.

 ### ⭐ Key Features